This article shares some best practices to help you navigate the day-of your virtual fair smoothly.

 - Handshake's Status Page

-Link to relevant ways to connect with the career center, email, phone and Handshake messages
+Link to relevant ways to connect with the career centre, email, phone and Handshake messages

 - Make sure the fair description page is up to date with contact information!